savonet/liquidshop/index.md

 Schedule
 --------

-The workshop was held on **Sunday January 17th**.
+The workshop was held on Sunday January 17th, 2021.
 The time span was roughly 15:00–23:00 GMT in order to accommodate with most timezones (for instance, this means 9:00–17:00 in New Orleans and 16:00–00:00 in Paris).